You are here

 1801 February 5.
 (Jefferson to Martha Jefferson Randolph).
 "I have formed a different judgment of both Anne & Jefferson from what you do; of Anne positively, of Jefferson possibly.
 I think her apt, intelligent, good humored & of soft & affectionate dispositions, & that she will make a pleasant, amiable and respectable woman."9

 1814 August 22.
-(Elizabeth House Trist to Catherine Bache).
-"I heard too with great concern that Bankhead has turn'd out a great sot always frolicking and carousing at the Taverns in the Neighbourhood poor Ann I feel for her and Mr. R. is so much involved that tis thought he can never be extricated..."11
+(Elizabeth House Trist to Catharine Bache).
+"I heard too with great concern that Bankhead has turn'd out a great sot always frolicking and carousing at the Taverns in the Neighbourhood poor Ann I feel for her and Mr. R. is so much involved that tis thought he can never be extricated...."11

 1826 February 11.
 (Cornelia Jefferson Randolph to Mary Jefferson Randolph). "you had better come down this morning for you will never see sister Ann again if you do not, there is no hope for her.
 Virginia ought to be told for she must know the worst soon, and grandpapa."12

 - Thomas Jefferson Foundation.
-Family Letters Digital Archive.
+Jefferson Quotes and Family Letters.

 - Thomas Jefferson Foundation.
 The Monticello Classroom.
 "Anne (Ann) Cary Randolph Bankhead, Jefferson's granddaughter."
 A short biography of Anne for younger readers.